andre-luiz-dos-santos/z/README.md

 Maintains a jump-list of the directories you actually use.

+The original version of this program can be found at [github.com/rupa/z](https://github.com/rupa/z).
+The first version supporting Fish seems to be [github.com/sjl/z-fish](https://github.com/sjl/z-fish).
+I learned about `--on-variable PWD` from the version at [github.com/roryokane/z-fish](https://github.com/roryokane/z-fish/blob/master/z.fish).
+[Fish repository ticket](https://github.com/fish-shell/fish-shell/issues/981) asking about a Z equivalent for fish.

 # Install

 Clone this repository somewhere permanent, and then run the following command: